snipeso/match2sample/README.md

 - check literature again
 - set a mask! to avoid after-images helping memory
 - make demo version
+- reset kb rt
+- prolong break
+- counterbalance matches and not, such that half of match trials are per level

 ### Eventual TODOs